opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/02_configuring_map_view/map.rst

 .. admonition:: Prerequisite
    :class: important

-   For the Map visualization to be available, the dataset must contain at least one geographical field (GeoPoint or GeoShape).
+   For the Map visualization to be available, the dataset must contain at least one geographical field (:ref:`Geo point or Geo shape<choosingtype>`).

 In the edition interface of a dataset, the Visualizations > Map tab allows to configure the Map visualization displayed in the front office, once the dataset is published on the portal.